 Onn Sokny and Anthony Evans are the Co-Directors of Epic Arts.
 They work together to develop Epic Arts’ projects, programmes and partnerships.

-Cambodian Management Team
+Country Management Team

-Rachel Elliott (née Duncombe-Anderson) Rachel worked in various capacities within Epic including Managing Director of the UK office of Epic Arts for five years.
+Rachel Elliott (née Duncombe-Anderson) Rachel worked in various capacities within Epic Arts including Managing Director of the UK office of Epic Arts for five years.
 She stepped down in 2012 to focus on working in health, and continues to act as a freelancer artist – both as an arts consultant and visual arts practitioner.